kolide/launcher/cmd/package-builder/README.md

 make gcloud-login
 ```

-### Dev Packages
+### Development Packages

-To use the tool to generate development packages, run:
+To use the tool to generate internal development packages, run:

 ```
 make package-builder